How do I register? Register online to attend a book club event in your area or contact your hostess individually.

-What is Pioneer Book Month?
-Pioneer Book Month is a collaborative alumnae event that will reconnect alumnae to life on campus and to one another.
-The Alumnae Association invites all alumnae to share in the common reading experience of Silver Sparrow by Tayari Jones--the novel all incoming first-year students will read and discuss in the fall during their first-year seminar classes.
+What is Pioneer Book Club?
+Pioneer Book Club is a collaborative alumnae event that will reconnect alumnae to life on campus and to one another.
+The Alumnae Association invites all alumnae to share in the common reading experience of Girl in Translation by New York Times bestselling author, Jean Kwok.

-When is Pioneer Book Month?
-Pioneer Book Month will be celebrated in October with alumnae opening their homes or other location (restaurant, coffeehouse, bookstore, etc.) for conversation, refreshments, and a lively book discussion.
+When is Pioneer Book Club?
+Pioneer Book Club will be celebrated in February and March 2016 with alumnae hostesses opening their homes or other location (restaurant, coffeehouse, bookstore, etc.) for conversation, refreshments, and a lively book discussion.
 Check out our list of events for a book discussion in your area.
 (I don’t see an event in my area, but I would like to host a book discussion!)

 I live in a big city and have limited space in my home.
 How large a group would I be hosting?
 We suggest that attendees to book club events be limited to no more than 20 alumnae at each event.
-We anticipate having multiple Pioneer Book Month events in larger cities to accommodate all alumnae who are interested in participating.
-Each event will have its own R.S.V.
-P. date.
+We anticipate having multiple Pioneer Book Club events in larger cities to accommodate all alumnae who are interested in participating.
+Each event will have its own RSVP date.

 What kind of refreshments should I serve?
 Light refreshments are the best, but selections are up to each individual hostess and her friends.
 Coffee and dessert is always a good choice.